abhisiktj/MovieRecommendationSystem/README.md

-# Movie Recommendation System
+# Movie Sense

-Content Based Movie Recommendation System with Sentiment Analysis.
-This is a Microservice written in MVC pattern.
+Movie Management System with content based recommendations and sentiment analysis.
+This repository is the management system written in MVC Pattern.